jingshao-code/jingshao-code.github.io/_posts/2025-07-24-flutter-architecture-restaurant-metaphor.md

 This is a more advanced technique.
 In your IDE, use "global search" on a method name (like `showSystemContextMenu`) to find related files.

 You can jump from an Engine method step by step to see who calls it, tracing all the way back to the Framework layer.
 Or vice versa.
 This helps you build a complete view of the call chain.

+## The Complete Live Text Dining Experience

+Why all this complexity?
+Well, it's like running a restaurant that serves both local dishes (iOS native features) and international cuisine (cross-platform Flutter features).
+The restaurant (your app) needs to:
+- Keep the menu flexible (Framework stays platform-agnostic)
+- Let specialized chefs handle local dishes (Engine handles iOS-specific stuff)
+- Use a good communication system (Platform Channels as the walkie-talkie)
+- Have clear dish codes (those `_jsonType` strings are the universal language!)

 ## Deep Understanding